The Laughlin Economic Development Corporation awarded $500 scholarships to Shyenne Batrin and Josh Furr, graduating seniors from Laughlin High School.

 Additionally the project will contain both potable water and wastewater line extensions to open up four miles of Laughlin's river frontage for development.
 Subject to design criteria, the roadway is expected to have a traffic design speed of 55 MPH and a posted speed of 45 MPH.
 The project will be funded by special improvement districts paid for by the property owners as well as Clark County gas tax revenues.
 We are hopeful for construction to commence in 2019.

 Overhead view south to the 9000 acre Fort Mohave Development Area (FMDA) in Laughlin, Nevada.

 Promoting Economic Development in Laughlin

 for the Bureau of Land Management's Resources Management Plan.

 Our goal jobs and economic development.

 Click on the link below to see and download our comments.

 An overhead view of the 40 acre "River Park" public recreational site encompassing the entire south end of the Laughlin Lagoon.

-The ongoing lagoon dredging project is forming the grade for the 15 acre parking lot and developing the 2000 LF of beach extending from the levee to the Marina and adjacent to our 150 acre Big Bend State Park.
+The recently completed Laughlin Lagoon dredging project formed the grade for the 15 acre parking lot and developing the 2000 LF of beach extending from the levee to the Marina and adjacent to our 150 acre Big Bend State Park.
 A Community meeting was held in Laughlin on November 7th to gather input from Laughlin residents about what they would like to see at the proposed park.
 Learn More

 Laughlin Bay Lagoon Groundbreaking